 To understand key trends, Download Sample Report

-The Rest of Europe segment currently has the highest market share in the Europe Commercial Aircraft Cabin Interior market.
+The Rest of Europe segment currently holds the highest market share in the European commercial aircraft cabin interior market.
 This can be attributed to the fleet modernization of airlines in the region, with the latest technological advancements.
-Most airline operators in Russia, Sweden, Switzerland, and Greece among others are keenly investing resources toward integrating IFEC systems into their aircraft fleet.
-Some of the airlines in the region operate a fleet of old and ageing aircraft, which means there will demand for replacement of existing aircraft as well as there will be demand for retrofit cabin interior components in the future.
-For instance, in January 2020, Swiss International Airlines Ltd., an airline-based company in Switzerland, completed the full cabin refurbishment programme for its Airbus A340 aircraft.
+Most airline operators in Russia, Sweden, Switzerland, and Greece are keenly investing resources in integrating IFEC systems into their aircraft fleet.
+Some of the airlines in the region operate a fleet of old and aging aircraft, which means that there may be demand for the replacement of existing aircraft, as well as there may be demand for retrofit cabin interior components in the future.
+For instance, in January 2020, Swiss International Airlines Ltd, an airline-based company in Switzerland, completed the full cabin refurbishment program for its Airbus A340 aircraft.
 All the A340 aircraft in its fleet are equipped with a totally new cabin and a new inflight entertainment system.
 With the completion of the refurbishment program, the airline can provide internet connectivity for its passengers on board all its long-haul aircraft.
-Similarly, Aeroflot signed an agreement with Boeing in August 2019 at Moscow Air Show to the upgrade the cabin interiors of their 18 Boeing 777-300ERs.
-Under the contract, Boeing Global Services change aircraft seats and add new lavatories, galleys, and entertainment systems as well as on-board Wi-Fi to the B777-300ERs of the airline.
-Such modernisation initiatives of the airlines in the region are expected to further help the market growth in the rest of Europe in the years to come.
+Similarly, Aeroflot signed an agreement with Boeing in August 2019 at Moscow Air Show to upgrade the cabin interiors of its 18 Boeing 777-300ERs.
+Under the contract, Boeing Global Services is expected to change aircraft seats, add new lavatories, galleys, and entertainment systems, and onboard Wi-Fi to the B777-300ERs of the airline.
+Such modernization initiatives of the airlines in the region are expected to further help the market growth in the Rest of Europe in the years to come.

 To understand geography trends, Download Sample Report.

-The prominent players in the Europe Commercial Aircraft Cabin Interior Market are Safran SA, Honeywell International Inc., Panasonic Corporation, Collins Aerospace, and Thales Group.
+The prominent players in the market are Safran SA, Honeywell International Inc., Panasonic Corporation, Collins Aerospace, and Thales Group.
 The vendors in the market focus on the designing, engineering, and manufacturing of aesthetically pleasant and high-performance cabin interior systems.
 Therefore, the market is directly affected by economic factors and other trends that impact the aerospace industry, which include possible consolidation of the market through the backward integration activities of aircraft OEMs.
-The plans for fleet modernisation (retrofit) of the ageing aircraft is anticipated to provide new market opportunities for the cabin interior manufacturers.
-For instance, in October 2019, Air France had chosen new and more spacious luggage compartments by Safran SA which is Safran Cabin's latest ECOS luggage compartments to equip in its Airbus A320 fleet.
+The plans for fleet modernization (retrofit) of aging aircraft are anticipated to provide new market opportunities for the cabin interior manufacturers.
+For instance, in October 2019, Air France chose new and more spacious luggage compartments by Safran SA, which is Safran Cabin's latest ECOS luggage compartments, to equip its Airbus A320 fleet.
 The ECOS "Efficient Cabin Open Space" system offers up to 60% more storage capacity than the luggage racks that were previously available.
-It consists of new bins, ceiling and cove panels that provide a lower shelf height for ease of loading and visibility.
-The acquisitions and mergers, as well as the partnership between various stakeholders of the market, are anticipated propel growth in cash flows and profits of the companies.
-The partnerships are also expected to further propel the innovation of new product portfolio of the companies.
+It consists of new bins, ceilings, and cove panels that provide a lower shelf height for ease of loading and visibility.
+The acquisitions and mergers, as well as the partnerships, between various stakeholders of the market, are anticipated to propel the growth in cash flows and profits of the companies.
+The partnerships are also expected to further propel the innovation of new product portfolios of the companies.